Updated 14th April 2022

 What to eat on an insulin resistance diet

-The American Diabetes Association (ADA) are clear that there’s no “one-size-fits-all” diet for controlling insulin resistance.
 Instead, they recommend personalized nutrition aimed at reaching your blood sugar targets and weight management goals.

-• boost your fiber intake by eating more whole grains
+• Boost your fiber intake by eating more whole grains.

-• eat food that provides polyunsaturated or “good” fats
+• Eat food that provides polyunsaturated, or “good,” fats.

 1. Vegetables

-Some insulin-friendly vegetable options are:
+Some insulin-friendly vegetables are:

-• leafy greens including kale, cabbage, and spinach
+• leafy greens, including kale, cabbage, and spinach

-• cruciferous vegetables like cauliflower, Brussels sprouts, and broccoli
+• cruciferous vegetables, like cauliflower, Brussels sprouts, and broccoli

 • tomatoes